cryptopunksnotdead/punks.js/README.md

 Fun / Hack:

-- [Almost Sinatra :octocat:](https://github.com/rkh/almost-sinatra) - Sinatra refactored, only six lines of code
+- [Almost Sinatra :octocat:](https://github.com/rkh/almost-sinatra) - Sinatra refactored, only six lines of code by Konstantin Haase

+Future:

+- [Mustermann](http://rkh.github.io/mustermann), [:octocat:](https://github.com/rkh/mustermann)   - your personal string matching expert; can be used as a plugin for Sinatra 1.x and will power Sinatra 2.0; by Konstantin Haase et al

 ## Volt